Comparisons13 min read

 Mobile App

-Neither SiteGround nor WP Engine has a mobile app worth getting excited about in 2026 — and honestly, I'd be a little suspicious of any hosting company that was pouring resources into a mobile app instead of their core infrastructure.
-SiteGround's app handles basic account management but isn't where you'd do serious work.
-WP Engine's mobile portal is similarly limited.
-Both companies clearly prioritize the desktop experience, which is the right call.
-Don't choose your host based on this criterion.
+Neither platform has a mobile app worth writing home about in 2026 — and honestly, I'd be suspicious of any hosting company pouring serious resources into mobile instead of their core infrastructure.
+SiteGround's app handles basic account management but isn't where you'd do actual work.
+WP Engine's mobile interface is similarly limited.
+Both clearly prioritize desktop experience, which is the right call.
+Don't pick your host based on this.

 Security & Compliance

-WP Engine runs automated malware scanning with remediation — they don't just flag problems, they fix them.
-Their Global Edge Security add-on adds WAF and DDoS protection at the CDN layer.
-SiteGround includes their AI Anti-Bot system, daily backups, and free SSL, which covers the basics well for the vast majority of sites.
-For PCI compliance (relevant to e-commerce) and HIPAA considerations, WP Engine has documented compliance pathways that SiteGround doesn't explicitly offer.
-If you're handling sensitive data at scale, WP Engine is the more defensible choice — and probably the one your legal team will stop questioning.
+WP Engine runs automated malware scanning with actual remediation — they fix problems rather than just flagging them.
+Their Global Edge Security add-on includes WAF and DDoS protection at the CDN layer.
+SiteGround includes their AI Anti-Bot system, daily backups, and free SSL, covering the basics well for most sites.
+For PCI compliance (e-commerce sites) and HIPAA considerations, WP Engine has documented compliance pathways that SiteGround doesn't explicitly offer.
+If you're handling sensitive data at serious scale, WP Engine is the more defensible choice — and likely the one your legal team will stop questioning.

 Winner: WP Engine